 What to do before you choose a health plan

 Confirm with both your health plan and medical providers that they’re part of your plan’s network.
-Networks change, so you should also regularly ask your provider to whether they're still part of your plan's network.
+Networks change, so you should also regularly ask your provider whether they're still part of your plan's network.

 Individual health plans on the Washington Health Benefit Exchange may have different provider networks than plans you buy directly from an insurer.